 Mechanically, Ford has replaced its electronic shift-on-the-fly system with an enhanced two-speed automatic 4×4 set up that has an automatic mode for Lariat, King Ranch and Platinum trim levels.
 A Hill Start Assist feature has also been added across the range to help prevent the heavy truck from rolling backwards.

 The SVT F-150 Raptor also gets some treatment with restyled wheels, revised graphics and a new Torsen front differential.
 There’s also a clever front camera system that allows drivers to view obstacles through the eight-inch cabin mounted screen.
 It can display at speeds up to 25 km/h and has a dedicated washer system to keep it clean.
-Read the rest of this entry »
+Continue reading “2012 Ford F-150 truck receives updates (+video)” »

 Holden’s engineering team is busy developing the next-generation Commodore dubbed VF, but with this new model still two to three years away, there’s plenty of time for more tweaking of the current VE model.

 For the 2012 model year, the Commodore will receive two new colours, modest exterior and interior enhancements, plus the inclsion of the track-inspired FE3 sports suspension on Redline variants.

 Selected models receive chrome accents to highlight the Series II front fascia, while Omega is fitted with new 16-inch seven-spoke alloy wheels.
 A new lip spoiler enhances the styling of the luxury focused Calais V. The SS V-Series Redline Edition gets new forged and polished 19-inch alloy wheels plus painted rear brake calipers.